zaproxy/zaproxy-website/site/content/success/motorola/index.md

   twitter: MotoSolutions
 ---

-Motorola Solutions follows best S-SDLC (secure software development lifecycle) practices for our product development.
+Motorola Solutions follows S-SDLC (secure software development lifecycle) practices for our product development.
 Similarly, these best practices can be found in another OWASP project, the [Software Assurance Maturity Model](https://owaspsamm.org/).
 We build our software development approach on the OWASP SAMM, to ensure delivery of secure products, from architecture design to the